AxiansITSecurity/Restsh/README.md

 restsh/restsh.start custom-config1
 ```

+You can set the `RESTSH_CONFIG_PATH` environment variable to define the folder for configuration files.

 ### Custom environment variables

 You can use the environment variable `RESTSH_CUSTOM_ENV` to define a custom file that will be sourced from `restsh.init`.